-Generally speaking, Colombia is considered to be among the most LGBTQ+ and gay-friendly countries of South America including equal marriage since 2016.
-Especially the bigger cities such as Bogotá, Medellin, and Cartagena are places in Colombia that can be considered safe and secure for lesbian, gay and queer travelers in general with lifely and growing LGBTQ+ communities that are more and more socially accepted.
+Generally speaking, Colombia is considered to be among the most LGBTQ+ and gay-friendly countries of South America, including equal marriage since 2016.
+Especially the bigger cities such as Bogotá, Medellín, and Cartagena are places in Colombia that can be considered safe and secure for lesbian, gay, and queer travelers in general with lively and growing LGBTQ+ communities that are more and more socially accepted.
 Nevertheless, LGBTQ+ travelers should exercise caution leaving touristic areas.

 Plan your Colombia Trip with Couple of Men:

 Gay Travel Guide Colombia: Please consider our tips as suggestions with no guarantee that it still will be like that when you are traveling there.
-Though we did our research and all our opinions written in this article are honest, authentic and true.
-We would like to thank OutInColombia for the invitation, support, and the possibility to experience the gay-friendly side of Colombia on a very special way.
-If you have any questions about your plans for traveling to Colombia, follow us and send us an email or drop us a line on Facebook, Twitter, Youtube, and Instagram.
-See you around the world and the next time in Cartagena, Medellin, Bogotá and Colombia!
+Though we did our research, and all our opinions written in this article are honest, authentic, and true.
+We would like to thank OutInColombia for the invitation, support, and the possibility to experience the gay-friendly side of Colombia in a special way.
+For any clarifications about your plans for traveling to Colombia, follow us and email us or drop us a line on Facebook, Twitter, YouTube, and Instagram.
+See you around the world and the next time in Cartagena, Medellín, Bogotá, and Colombia!